JuliaPy/PyPlot.jl/README.md

 LaTeX equation `$\alpha + \beta$` would be the literal string `"\$\\alpha + \\beta\$"` in Julia.

-To simplify this, PyPlot provides a new `LaTeXString` type which can be constructed via `L"...."` without escaping backslashes or dollar signs.
+To simplify this, PyPlot uses the [LaTeXStrings package](https://github.com/stevengj/LaTeXStrings.jl) to provide a new `LaTeXString` type that be constructed via `L"...."` without escaping backslashes or dollar signs.
 For example, one can simply write `L"$\alpha + \beta$"` for the abovementioned equation, and thus you can do things like:
 ```
 title(L"Plot of $\Gamma_3(x)$")
 ```
+If your string contains *only* equations, you can omit the dollar signs, e.g. `L"\alpha + \beta"`, and they will be added automatically.
-(As an added benefit, a `LaTeXString` is automatically displayed as a rendered equation in IJulia.)
+As an added benefit, a `LaTeXString` is automatically displayed as a rendered equation in IJulia.
+See the LaTeXStrings package for more information.

 ## SVG output in IJulia